dhealy05/TimeStamp/readme.md

-Results:
+<h2>Introducing TradeBot</h2>

+Hello there 👋!
+Thanks for your interest in <strong>TradeBot</strong> by Dan Healy.
+There’s a lot of information here; I’ll walk you through it.

+TradeBot is a two tiered system to 1. <strong>predict</strong> the direction Bitcoin prices will go in the future and 2. <strong>trade</strong> on those predictions for profit.

+Since February 11, we've made predictions in real time every 15 minutes, recorded and and <strong>time stamped</strong> the results.
+This repo has the time stamped files so you can examine the results yourself.

-Predictions made in real time over 6 months consistently anticipate price.
-You can recreate those results with the OpenTimeStamps files included here and the scripts in this repo.
+Predictions made in that time consistently anticipate price.

-A set of 32 trading strategies based on those predictions underperformed Bitcoin overall, but some have started to outperform as the sample size has increased.
+You can animate the change in price vs the change in predictions using the "animate_ma" command in run_commands.py.

+Results and data analysis are described in <strong>PredictingBitcoin.pdf</strong>.
+Highlights: the highest performing strategy variant made a <strong>return of 162% </strong> 📈, outperforming Bitcoin.

-Average relative performance divided by average relative standard deviation is 1.15, implying a 15% higher return per volatility.
+If you're interested in volatility, look at <strong>Volatility.pdf</strong> for a follow up.
+Highlights: Average relative performance divided by average relative standard deviation is
+1.15, implying a </strong>15% higher</strong> return per volatility.

+If you're skeptical of these results--who doesn't make money in a bull market?-- read </strong>Backtesting.pdf</strong>, which shows the simulated results for 2018.
-In backtesting, from 12/1/17 to 1/1/19, a forward walk based on relative frequency search for the full set of predictions yielded a 3% loss in BTC/USD and an 11% gain in ETH/USD, in contrast to a market loss of 65% and 80% for BTC and ETH respectively.
-Backtesting raw data is not included in this repo.
+Highlights: a forward walk based on the full set of predictions yielded a 3% loss in BTC/USD and an 11% gain in ETH/USD, in contrast to a market loss of 65% and 80%.
+That's a relative performance of <strong>277</strong> and <strong>556</strong> 🤑.

-For a detailed description of results in production, read "PredictingBitcoin.pdf".
-As a followup, for volatility metrics, read "Volatility.pdf".

-For a detailed description of backtesting results, read "Backtesting.pdf"

-For a detailed description of technical methods, read "TechnicalPresentation.pdf".

-Usage:
+A hindsight best path for the same predictions would have gained 68% and 56% respectively--but hindsight is 20/20 🤓.

+Finally, to get a feel for how we came to this data--our methodology--read
+<strong>TechnicalPresentation.pdf</strong>.
+It has a more in depth look at the techniques
+we use to predict and analyze the data.

+For a walk through the presentation, or questions about any of the above, email me at <strong>daniel.healy05@gmail.com.</strong>

+<h2>Usage:</h2>

 To easily use this package, you will probably need to:

 1. Install pipenv--pip install pipenv
 2. pipenv shell
 3. pipenv install pandas